fferflo/einx/docs/source/gettingstarted/advanced.rst

 Some einx functions allow omitting the arrow and output expression and infer the output from the input expression instead.
 This behavior is indicated in a function's documentation.
 Implicit outputs are supported among others in the following cases:

-*   Functions that do not change the dimensionality of a single input determine the output by copying the input expression:
+*   Functions that do not change the dimensionality of a single input determine the output by replicating the input expression:

     ..  code-block:: python